brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 ```

 Since everything will be rendered in an **overlay-container** we need to disable the encapsulation of the styles.
-For that reason we need to set the encapsulation to `ViewEncapsulation.None`:
+For that reason we need to set the encapsulation to `ViewEncapsulation.None` (otherwise the css won't make it into the portal):

 ```typescript
 @Component({